FSU PC grad applies her degree to family businesses

 After years of decorating for parties, including hosting them at Beau’s, Brittany incorporated Wellspent Events into an “official business” this year.

 “Chris would cook, and I would set the table.
 People are always so happy; it’s a way to bring people together for food and a good time,” Brittany said.
 “I just set tables at first, but I was doing balloons for my daughter’s birthday and others wanted that, too.
 It was a very natural process.”

 Their daughter, Vivi, turned 5 this year.

-“I began working for myself so I could see my kid grow up,” said Brittany, who enjoys the flexibility that comes from owning her own business.
+“I began working for myself so I could see my child grow up,” said Brittany, who enjoys the flexibility that comes from owning her own business.
 “My business degree set the foundation for everything.
-You don’t know how much you need it till you’re sitting there with a business plan.
+You don’t know how much you need a degree till you’re sitting there with a business plan.
 Having a business background went hand in hand; I did my planning along the way.
 I knew how to set things up and what to avoid.”

 Just as restaurant hours have been adjusted based on the staffing and customer demand, Brittany’s personal business plan has been flipped.